AndreasArvidsson/WinDSP/README.md

 * Set startWithOS to true and WinDSP will start with the OS/Windows

 **Hide and minimize**
-* Set hide to true to hide window on startup and show tray icon.
+* Set hide to true to hide window on startup and show tray icon
 * Set minimize to true to minimize window on startup
 * Hide supersedes minimize
 * Errors will show the window again, but not warnings